json-api/json-api/examples/index.md

 ```

 Notice that this response includes not only the `errors` top-level member,
 but the `jsonapi` top-level member.
-Error responses may not contain the
+Error responses cannot contain the
 top-level `data` member, but can include all the other top-level members
 JSON:API defines.